ITRS-Group/monitor-merlin/encrypted_merlin.md

 ## Restart monitor

-After add the configuration changes has been made, OP5 Monitor needs to be restarted on every node:
+After the configuration changes has been made, OP5 Monitor needs to be restarted on every node:

 `mon restart`

 You can then verify that encryption has been enabled by running:

 `mon node status`

+Look for the encryption status at the end of the first line for each node.